How the Minox escapement works

 Summary

 We learned why the mechanical Minox needs an escapement.
 To do this, we looked at escapement mechanisms in general, as they are used in mechanical watches.
 Due to the comparatively very short running times of the escapement in the Minox, the design could be greatly simplified.
 The individual parts were introduced and their purpose was explained.
 A unique slow motion video shows for the first time how the escapement works when the Minox is open.
-This makes the interaction of all parts immediately clear.
+This makes the interaction of all parts clear.